Europium(III) nitrate

 Complexes edit

-Europium(III) nitrate reacts with some ligands to form complexes.
-It reacts with 1,3,5-trimesic acid, producing europium metal-organic framework, a coordination polymer, under hydrothermal conditions.[2]
+Europium(III) nitrate reacts with anions and other Lewis bases to form complexes.
+For example, with 1,3,5-trimesic acid, europium metal-organic framework, a coordination polymer, under hydrothermal conditions.[4]

 References edit